Wednesday, 2 May 2012

 Pour the remaining cooled jelly over the fruit.

-remaining sponge on now as the jelly will set against it and hold all the
+Gently place the remaining disc of sponge on top and loosely cover the tin with clingfilm.
+(You want to put the remaining sponge on now as the jelly will set against it and hold all the layers in place)

-Place in the fridge and leave to set – this will take several hours and
+Place in the fridge and leave to set – this will take several hours and is best left overnight.

 On the day of serving decorate with whipped cream and chocolate.